percona/everest-doc/docs/quickstart-guide/qs-overview.md

       [Create EKS cluster :material-arrow-right:](eks.md){.md-button}  [Create GKE cluster :material-arrow-right:](gke.md){.md-button}

 3. Verify that you have access to the Kubernetes cluster that you want to use with Everest.
 By default, Everest uses the kubeconfig file available under `~/.kube/config`.
-Everest will search for the **kubeconfig** file in the `~/.kube/config` path.

      If your file is located elsewhere, use the export command below to set the `KUBECONFIG` environment variable:

      ```sh
      export KUBECONFIG=~/.kube/config